 Before the Civil War, Natchez (pronounced “NATCH-iss,” rhymes with “matches”) had the most millionaires per capita in the United States, and it shows.
-If luxurious antebellum houses make your heart beat faster, Natchez (which has more than 500 antebellum structures inside the city limits), with its innumerable white columns and rich smorgasbord of Italian marble, imported crystal, and sterling silver, might just put you in the local ICU.
-That so much antebellum finery still exists is because Natchez, unlike Vicksburg, surrendered to Grant’s army almost without a fight.
-Anti-Yankee sentiment may in fact run higher now than during the war, for Natchez was vehemently opposed to the Confederacy and outspokenly against Mississippi’s secession from the Union.
-Since Natchez was second only to New Orleans as social and cultural capital of a region with two-thirds of the richest people in America, most of whom owed their wealth to slave-picked cotton, its support of the Union might seem a little incongruous.
+Natchez has more than 500 antebellum structures inside the city limits, with innumerable white columns and rich smorgasbord of Italian marble, imported crystal, and sterling silver.
+So much antebellum finery still exists because Natchez, unlike Vicksburg, surrendered to Grant’s army almost without a fight.
+Anti-Yankee sentiment may, in fact, run higher now than during the war, for Natchez was vehemently opposed to the Confederacy and outspokenly against Mississippi’s secession from the Union.
+Since Natchez was second only to New Orleans as social and cultural capital of a region with two-thirds of the richest people in America, most of whom owed their wealth to cotton picked by enslaved people, its support of the Union might seem a little incongruous.

 Southern history doesn’t merely comprise those Greek Revival heaps and their Gone with the Wind stereotypes.
-Natchez, for example, had a large population of free blacks, whose story is told in downtown’s Museum of African American History and Culture (301 Main St., 601/445-0728, Mon.-Fri.
-10am-4:30pm), in the old post office, where you’ll also find interesting Black Heritage walking-tour brochures.
+Natchez, for example, had a large population of free Blacks, and their story is told in downtown’s Museum of African American History and Culture (301 Main St., 601/445-0728, 10am-4:30pm Mon.-Fri., 10am-2pm Sat.), in the old post office, where you’ll also find interesting Black Heritage walking-tour brochures.
 A large Jewish section in the City Cemetery (follow signs for the National Cemetery; City Cemetery is along the way) also furnishes evidence of the South’s tapestried past.
-The marble statuary and decorative wrought iron offer a pleasant outdoor respite for weary mansion-goers too.
+The marble statuary and decorative wrought iron offer a pleasant outdoor respite for weary mansion-goers, too.